ljrain/my_blog/content/post/2020/08/DynamicsFundamentals.md

 ---
-title: "DynamicsFundamentals" # Title of the blog post.
+title: "Dynamics 365 Fundamentals" # Title of the blog post.
 date: 2020-08-13T16:21:47-04:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.